 So what better place to start than here on Crenshaw?
 And what better time than 21st century America?

 Crenshaw Subway Coalition holds regular open meetings in the community, frequently presents before community-based organizations and in the media, and advocates before the MTA board and elected officials.

-Special thanks go to York Knowlton, a resident of Hyde Park and the designer of the Crenshaw Subway Coalition logo.
+Special thanks go to York Knowlton, a resident of Hyde Park, who designed the Crenshaw Subway Coalition logo.